 - They’re smoother to drive than regular cars

 - Fueling is flexible.
-You will no longer have to drive to a petrol station; all you need is a charging point at home or at work.
+You don't have to drive to a petrol station; all you need is a charging point at home or at work.
 Websites like Zap Map, Carwow and National Charge Point Registry provide maps of all the EV charging points available in the United Kingdom.
 Charging points can often be found in car parks, motorway services and retail outlets

 - Your chances of running out of charge when stuck in traffic are about the same in an electric car.
 But if this is a worry you may want to consider a hybrid EV which is powered both by electric and a conventional diesel/petrol engine.
 The diesel/petrol engine provides power when the battery is depleted